distantcam/Pirac/docs/index.md

 The `Command` class is a static class with methods for creating command objects.
 It can create standard and async commands with automatic code to disable/re-enable the command while it's running.

-But this is a Reactive framework.
+But this is a reactive library.
 Therefore we can also create a command from a boolean observable to enable/disable the command.

 `canExecuteObservable.ToCommand(() => { /* Code to execute */ });`